kevinchazotte/swift-attention/README.md

 Notifications: Firebase Cloud Messaging integration

-Token Management: Hardcoded user FCM token for notification targeting to one user
+Token Management: Tokens are stored in a Firebase Firestore database and queried on sending a notification

 ### Backend (AWS Lambda + Firebase)